-Thankfully, no states actually require cash for transactions between alcohol wholesalers and retailers (save for some specific delinquency and NSF check situations in various states).
+Thankfully, no COD states actually require cash for transactions between alcohol wholesalers and retailers (save for some specific delinquency and NSF check situations in various states).

 But let’s circle back to the second and third bullets in the list … the ones about credit/debit cards and EFT.

 Beginning with Florida in 1991, regulators and legislators have recognized the practical necessity for electronic payments in the industry.
-Pioneered by Fintech, EFT (electronic funds transfer) has been a thriving payment option for 30 years and continues to be adopted by retailers and distributors at record-setting levels.
+Pioneered by Fintech, EFT (electronic funds transfer) has been a thriving payment option in COD states for 30 years and continues to be adopted by retailers and distributors at record-setting levels.
 Today, Fintech facilitates payments for over 700,000 retailer-to-wholesaler business connections across the US.

 But we can’t ignore the new kid on the block: credit cards.
 The demand for credit card payment options is growing, and Fintech is uniquely positioned to meet that demand.